khaors/geocompr/main.md

 ```

 The goal of the `mask` function is a little bit different - it keeps the raster values only in the area of interest, while the values outside of the analyzed area are set to `NA`.
-The code below masks every cell outside of the the Zion National Park boundaries (Figure \@ref(fig:cropmask):C).
+The code below masks every cell outside of the the Zion National Park boundaries (Figure \@ref(fig:cropmask):C):

 ```r